jrnold/qss-tidy/docs/discovery.md

 #> <environment: namespace:sna>
 ```

-Add in- and out-degree varibles to the `senator` data frame:
+Add in- and out-degree variables to the `senator` data frame:

 ```r
 senator <-